Heat transfer coefficient: Thom correlation

-Note that this empirical correlation is specific to the units given.
+This empirical correlation is specific to the units given.

 Heat transfer coefficient of pipe wall

 The resistance to the flow of heat by the material of pipe wall can be expressed as a "heat transfer coefficient of the pipe wall".
 However, one needs to select if the heat flux is based on the pipe inner or the outer diameter.

-Selecting to base the heat flux on the pipe inner diameter, and assuming that the pipe wall thickness is small in comparison with the pipe inner diameter, then the heat transfer coefficient for the pipe wall can be calculated as if the wall were not curved:
+If the heat flux is based on the inner diameter of the pipe, and if the pipe wall is thin compared to this diameter, the curvature of the wall has a negligible effect on heat transfer.
+In this case, the pipe wall can be approximated as a flat plane, which simplifies calculations.
+This assumption allows the heat transfer coefficient for the pipe wall to be calculated as: